fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

 Obviously, if the MDD is to be able to modify header fields but not decrypt the payload, then it must have cryptographic context for the outer transform, but not the inner transform.
-This document does not define how the MDD should be provisioned with this information.  {Note: At this point do we want to say something like "One possible way to provide key material for the outer ("hop-by-hop") transform is to use {{I-D.jones-perc-dtls-tunnel}}."}
+This document does not define how the MDD should be provisioned with this information.
+One possible way to provide key material for the outer ("hop-by-hop") transform is to use [@I-D.jones-perc-dtls-tunnel].

 # Original Header Block